 During the sign-up process, you must choose your role: Learner, Teacher, or Parent.
 If you are into learning on your own and without distraction, the Khan Academy app is for you because it is completely self-paced.
 You just have to follow the sequence of lessons to learn basic concepts and skills before moving on to more advanced lessons.

-When watching an educational video on the app, I am able to slow it down or speed it up and rewind and watch it again if I have to.
-When you are done with a course, you can try the Mastery Challenges, which allow you to review and practice the skills and knowledge you have just gained from a course through a set of six questions.
+When I’m using the app to watch an educational video, I can slow it down or speed it up, restart it, and watch it again if I need to.
+When you finish a course, you can try the Mastery Challenges, which are a set of six questions that let you review and practice the skills and knowledge you just learned.

 Conclusion